Old Buckenham Hall Cricket Ground: History

-School Years and Fire
+School years and fire

-Following Lionel Robinson’s death in July 1922, the Hall and estate were sold and came into the possession of Ernest Gates who continued to stage cricket at the ground until putting the property up for sale in 1932.
+Following Robinson’s death in July 1922, the Hall and estate were sold and came into the possession of Ernest Gates who continued to stage cricket at the ground until putting the property up for sale in 1932.
 Four years later, Old Buckenham Hall School was established there and the cricket ground formed part of the school’s sporting facilities.
 The Hall, however, was destroyed by fire in December 1952, only an annexed building (now a private residence still bearing the name Old Buckenham Hall) surviving the blaze.
 The school moved to alternative premises, eventually becoming established at Brettenham, although retaining the name Old Buckenham Hall School.
-The thatched cricket pavilion at Old Buckenham was also dismantled and moved to the school’s playing fields at Brettenham where it still stands.
+The thatched cricket pavilion at Old Buckenham was also dismantled and moved to the school's playing fields at Brettenham where it still stands.

-Reclaim and Restoration
+Restoration

-After the school’s departure, the Old Buckenham Hall cricket ground fell into disuse until it was restored in the early 1960s by members of Old Buckenham Cricket Club at the invitation of the then landowners, Oliver and Greeba Sear Prior to that, the club had played on the village green.
+After the school’s departure, the Old Buckenham Hall cricket ground fell into disuse until it was restored in the early 1960s by members of Old Buckenham Cricket Club at the invitation of the then landowners, Oliver and Greeba Sear.
+Prior to that, the club had played on the village green.
 In 1982 the club bought the ground and six years later erected a brick pavilion and scorers’ box.
 The ground remains the home of Old Buckenham Cricket Club.
 It is now named The Horry Panks Cricket Ground in honour of a long-serving player and groundsman whose family was instrumental in its 1960s revival.